mjones07/userbased-bench/README.md

 - filesize=

-    Size of the file to create in Bytes
+    Size of the file to create in Bytes. note, with a 1D NetCDf4 file, because of the need to create a dimension variable, the file will be twice this size

 - sharedfile=1|0